mozilla-iam/auth0-custom-lock/README.md

 PRODUCTION_AUTH0_CLIENT_SECRET=...
 ```

-Contact a member of the Mozilla-IAM team for a copy of these credentials, or push to the repo and request them
+Contact a member of the Mozilla-IAM team for a copy of these credentials, or push to the repo and create a release
 to deploy.

 ## Coding standards